KenKundert/quantiphy/doc/index.rst

    pip3 install quantiphy

-Requires Python3.4 or better.
-Python2.7 is also supported, however support for unicode is weak.
+Requires Python3.5 or better.
+If you using an earlier version of Python, install version 2.10 of *QuantiPhy*.

 You use *Quantity* to convert numbers and units in various forms to quantities: